Sunny (2022 film): Release

-Sunny was scheduled to be theatrically released on 18 November 2022 all over Maharashtra.
+Sunny was theatrically released on 18 November 2022 all over Maharashtra.

 Reception

 Critical reception

 Mihir Bhanage of The Times of India gave 3.5 out of 5 and wrote "The film makes us realize how we take for granted the things we have in abundance, including love and care.
 It is a film about a hero who finds himself in the stories of the people around him.
 You will leave the theater with a sweet aftertaste."